HomeMy WebLinkAboutHeritage Kitchener - Terms of Reference - GOV-BOA-110

 committee members, to take advantage of individual expertise.

-and for all other matters, including the composition of sub-committees, quorum shall be a
+For all other matters, including the composition of sub-committees, quorum shall consist of a

 a) Advise Council on the following matters pursuant to the Ontario Heritage Act: